pierre-diop/credit-card-fraud-detection/README.md

 # credit-card-fraud-detection

-## Machine Learning Capstone Project: Credit Card Fraud Detection
+## Machine Learning Capstone Project - Credit Card Fraud Detection
 This project represents a comprehensive machine learning capstone focused on detecting credit card fraud.
 It follows a structured workflow to build, optimize, and deploy a predictive model capable of identifying potentially fraudulent transactions.

 ## Objective